LoginRadius/engineering-portal/content/blog/environment-variables-in-golang/index.md

   NAME: "testdb"
 ```

-In below code we are using viper to load environment variables from config.yaml, we can load the config file from any path we want  and can also set the default values for any environment variable if any environment variable is not available in config file default value will be loaded
+In below code we are using viper to load environment variables from config.yaml, we can load the config file from any path we want  and can also set the default values for any environment variable if any environment variable is not available in config file default value will be loaded.

 ```go
 // main.go